* Uncertainty on Greece deal keeps euro shackled

 * Euro gets support from 90-day moving average, cloud bottom

-But a break there would be considered a major bear signal that could lead to a test of the 50 percent retracement of its July-September rally at $1.2608.
+But a break below the Ichimoku support would be considered a major bear signal that could lead to a test of the 50 percent retracement of its July-September rally at about $1.2608.

-On Tuesday, however, hopes that international lenders may be getting close to disbursing aid to Athens helped the single currency find a floor.
+Hopes that international lenders may be getting close to disbursing aid to Athens have lent some support to the euro, however.

 A German newspaper said Germany wants to bundle Greek aid into a single payment of more than 44 billion euros and German Finance Minister Wolfgang Schaeuble later also said such an idea was under consideration.